mouldybread/DisplayLauncher/README.md

 The web API has no authentication.
 Anyone on the network can control the device.
 Suitable for trusted networks only.

+### 📦 Install/Uninstall Requires User Confirmation (NEW)

+Android security requires user confirmation for app installation and uninstallation.
+The dialogs appear on the device screen and must be approved manually.

 ---

 ## Permissions